 - Supermetrics is more lightweight but still aimed at users who are looking to combine several different data sources.
 Their pricing is steep for one data-source at €49 / month and only begins to make sense if you can take advantage of their Pro-plan which is €126 / month for 33 data sources.

 Going forward in this article, we will show you how to connect your data with our Epilocal Mailchimp Data Studio Connector.
-However, if you think one of the other connectors will be more suited to your needs, no hard feelings - and there are other tutorials out there that will show you how to set them up.

 Step 3: Add the Custom Connector as a new data-source in Google Data Studio